Author: Simone Bellezza

 Greenwashing is a practice used by companies, which sometimes are unaware of it.
 Specifically, through greenwashing, they communicate their product and service as green and sustainable while they aren’t.
 As a result, this practice could lead to a decrease in the brand reputation of the company instead of an increase.
 However, this happens only if it is used by consumers as more a sustainable one than others.

-When a company spendsmore effort and money on portraying itselfas environmentally friendly than reducingits environmental effect,it is known as “greenwashing".
-It's a dishonest marketing ploy used to attract customerswho like to purchase goods and servicesfrom companies who care about the environment.
-Companies emphasize the ‘green’ aspect to compensate for less sustainable practices.
+"Greenwashing" is knows as the effort a company makes in order to seem environmentally friendly, reducing its environmental impact.
+It's a dishonest marketing ploy used to attract a specific group of customers.
+These are the ones who like to purchase goods and services from companies who care about the environment.
+Therefore, companies emphasize the ‘green’ aspect to compensate for less sustainable practices.

 How to avoid greenwashing